skynettoday/skynet-today/content/news/_posts/2018-03-30-google-deepvariant.md

 ## TL;DR

 Google’s DeepVariant is a more accurate method for doing **one** part of the genome sequencing process.
 It has seen little adoption by researchers in its first three months, likely due to the extra computational cost for marginal improved accuracy.
-Media coverage correctly describes the research, but its impact on the broader scientific field remains to be seen and it should be understood to be a fairly marginal improvement over existing methods.
+Media coverage correctly describes the research, but its impact on the broader scientific field remains to be seen.

 Disclosure: I worked for Google and still have some equity.